-Payday lenders have proven that they’re nothing if not persistent.
-Humanity has been trying to get rid of predatory loans for so long that even the Old Testament reserves a verse or two for condemning them.
-Despite the literal millennia of effort to eradicate the practice, payday loans are still running rampant in most of America today.
-Because each state government has the power to create its own regulations for payday loans in their own borders, each of their systems is unique.
+Because each state government has the power to create its own regulations for payday loans within its borders, each state is unique.
 If you’re considering borrowing from a payday lender, you need to know what the law says they can and/or can’t do in your home state.
 This guide will break down the Mississippi payday loan laws and the condition of the industry there today.

 Payday lending status in Mississippi: Legal